 One of the pillars of award travel is to maximize every purchase you make.
 When making a purchase online, a shopping portal is one of the easiest ways to do that.

-While the sheer number of shopping portal options can understandably cause ‘analysis paralysis', the key is to always have a plan.
+While the sheer number of shopping portals can understandably cause analysis paralysis, the key is to always have a plan.
 Ask yourself the following questions:

 - What points or miles do you need for your next redemption?

 - Which points are the most difficult to collect otherwise?